Home โ€บ Destinations โ€บ Europe โ€บ Malta

 There is plenty more to see in the tiny 0.24 square mile (0.61 square kilometres) town of Valletta – the smallest capital city in the European Union.
 St John’s Co-Cathedral is not to be missed.
 Also, the EUR15 admission price includes an excellent audio guide and an amazing Caravaggio multimedia exhibition.

 The facade of St John’s is austere and fortress-like.
 Inside, it was simple for the first hundred years.
 Then, it was richly decorated.
-I don’t believe that there is a square inch inside which is not decorated.
+I don’t believe that there is a square inch inside that is not decorated.

 Décor includes marble tombstones all over the floor and an abundance of gold with heavy-looking, silver candelabras on every altar.
 It is an amazing spectacle, and the audio guide will provide as much detail about the main church and the side chapels as you want to hear.

-Caravaggio’s famous painting, “The Beheading of St John the Baptist” is inside the Church and well worth seeing.
+Caravaggio’s famous painting, “The Beheading of St John the Baptist,” is inside the Church and well worth seeing.
 Go upstairs and the multimedia exhibition about Caravaggio’s work will enthrall anyone.

 An interior photo of St John's Co-Cathedral